Raq1/TRLAU-Mesh-Editor/README.md

 In comparision to the Noesis plugin I previously made 3 years ago, this Blender addon is full of brand new features, available thanks to a deeper understanding of the format and thanks to Blender's API which allows to import much more metadata than Noesis allows.

 # The development of this addon heavily relied on code created by ChatGPT.
-None of the people credited as collaborators necessarily endorse this.
+Research collaborators were not directly involved in the code.

 ## Features include